 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Here in our house, we have a fun tradition we like to do called “Sweet, sour, and service.”
 During this time, we each go around and share something sweet that happened that day, something sour and how we served someone.
-We've included all of those topics and more in this free printable to make it even easier for you.
+We've included all of those topics and more to make it even easier for you.
 And yes… you can even do this with your little ones!!

 BENEFITS OF FAMILY TIME AND CONVERSATION